How To Stop Procrastinating

 Sound familiar?

-I get it – I’m the same way.
+I get it; I’m the same way.
 Life is… well, life.
 We set out each day with great intentions, but the world doesn’t like to live by our expectations.
+Friends, family, unexpected work tasks, and news events all seem to crop up at the most inconvenient times.

 working, female, work. overcome procrastination and get around to getting things done.
 How To Stop Procrastinating